 The line at the Thailand Immigration was very long.
 It took us around one hour to finish.
 But the process was basically the same.
 You hand your passport and the immigration card, have your picture and fingerprint taken and then wait for the immigration officer to stamp on your passport.

 After passing the Thailand Immigration, we went back to the bus and there we were given the packed lunch.
 We ate while waiting for the others to return to the bus.
 After that, we continued our trip to Bangkok.
-At Bangkok, we were dropped off near Khao San Road.
+In Bangkok, we were dropped off near Khao San Road.
 Overall the trip was good.
 The bus was very comfortable and I have no complaints about the driving.
 And the bus attendant was very attentive to our needs and assisted us during the border crossing.

 Hope this post helped you with your queries regarding border crossing from Cambodia to Thailand.
 If you have questions, feel free to comment below.
 Subscribe to my blog if you don’t want to miss any of my posts.
 And please follow my Facebook page @iwentanyways and like my Instagram accounts @iwentanyways and @tnadeperalta for updates.
 You can also check out my backpacking highlights in my IG @tnadeperalta.